Serranito09/Serranito09/Readme.md

 I'm from Córdoba, Spain.
 I'm currently studying Computer Engineering at the [University of Córdoba](http://www.uco.es/).

-I've been collaborating at [@aulasoftwarelibre](https://github.com/aulasoftwarelibre) since 2021.
+I've been collaborating at [@aulasoftwarelibre](https://github.com/aulasoftwarelibre) since 2021, where I have been able to work on exciting projects and learn from experienced developers.
-In  2023(https://salmorejo.tech/2023/) I was part of the organization team of Salmorejo Tech, one of the most important conferences in the technology sector in Cordoba.
-We will have to be attentive to see what the following ones have in store for us...😉🍅
+In 2023, I was part of the organization team of [Salmorejo Tech](https://salmorejo.tech/2023/), one of the most important conferences in the technology sector in Cordoba.
+It was an amazing experience to be part of such a great event, and I am looking forward to seeing what the future holds for Salmorejo Tech🍅.

 <br>

 ## 🛠 Technologies, tools and languages